 If you live in Stevens County, the Environmental Protection Agency (EPA) may have sampled your soil or you may qualify for free soil sampling.
-Contact Laura Buelow, EPA project manager, to see whether your property has been sampled.
+Contact Monica Tonel, EPA project manager, to see whether your property has been sampled.
 You may also visit our upper Columbia River Lake Roosevelt site for more information.

 If you are not eligible for soil sampling, or want to sample your own soil, read on